fatcrapinmybutt/fredprime-legal-system/README.md

 ## Organize Drive Script

 This repository includes both Python and PowerShell scripts for organizing a drive.
-Each script sorts files into categorized folders inside an `Organized` directory and removes empty folders when finished.
+Each script sorts files into categorized folders inside an `Organized` directory (or a custom location), shows progress, and removes empty folders when finished.

 ### Python Usage